“If you don't control your mind, someone else will.” John Allston.

 Agential density and nonphysical/virtual agents

 A system's 'agential density' might be analogised to the extent to which it actively regulates its internal states and interacts with the environment to fulfil its generative model—essentially acting upon its predictions and updating them in light of new sensory information.
 Systems with more complex and numerous active states that aim to minimise free energy through direct interaction with the environment could be thought of as having higher 'agential density' compared to simpler systems whose behaviour might be more reactive or less directed towards minimising free energy.
+Perhaps agential density might also be thought of as a degree of nesting, which is to say, an agent which nests mostly only other dense agents, is more of an agent itself as the agential power radiates upwards, so to speak.

 We can think of virtual agents as having active states and acting on the world, but in a much more diffused and complex way.